magarena/magarena/release/README.txt

 Selecting the AI to play against:
   The desired AI can be selected in the "New duel" dialog (Arena -> New duel).

-  The AI's difficulty level is the maximum number of seconds the AI is allowed to use to decide a move.
+  The difficulty level is the maximum number of seconds the AI has to make a move.

 Thanks to
   ubeefx for creating such a great game